Are armies in Africa more of a problem than a solution? | DW | 19.01.2022

 Though Angola is rich in oil and diamonds, most of its 32 million people live in poverty.

-As in Angola, the governments of many countries have included the military "in corrupt practices to keep them happy and to keep them in line," says researcher Basedau.
+As in Angola, the governments of many countries have included the military "in corrupt practices to keep them happy and to keep them in line," Basedau said.
 It is often a tactic to gain the military's support.

 Since the middle of 1950, Africa has averaged four coups per year.
 The number of attempted or successful coups declined between 2010 and 2019, a recent study called "Global instances of coups from 1950 to 2010: A new dataset" found.
 But in 2021, their number suddenly grew to six, a worrying trend for many analysts.